Table of contents

 One possible sign of prediabetes has been cited as darkened skin on certain parts of the body.
 Affected parts can include neck, armpits, elbows, knees, and knuckles.
 However, there are so many other reasons too of these becoming dark.

-If you experience, increased urinary frequency (polyuria), thirst (polydipsia), hunger (polyphagia), and unexplained weight loss. may also experience numbness in extremities, pain in feet (dysesthesias), and blurred vision., you might have moved on to type 2 diabetes.
+If you experience, increased urinary frequency (polyuria), thirst (polydipsia), hunger (polyphagia), and unexplained weight loss you might have moved on to type 2 diabetes.
+You may also experience numbness in extremities, pain in feet (dysesthesias), and blurred vision.

 Uncontrolled prediabetes can lead to Type 2 diabetes within 10 years.